swc-project/swc/CONTRIBUTING.md

   an issue is **C-feature-request**, but is not **Feature accepted**, then it was not thoroughly discussed, and might need some additional design or perhaps should be implemented as an external subcommand first.
 Ping
-  @swc-projcet/swc if you want to send a PR for such issue.
+  @swc-projcet/swc if you want to send a PR for an such issue.

 * Green, **E**-prefixed labels explain the level of **experience** or **effort** necessary to fix the issue. [**E-mentor**][E-mentor] issues also